CloudSlang/docs/overview/yaml_overview.rst

   You should be aware that YAML also supports very complex data, and has some special characters that you need to be aware of.
-Even if you never need to use those features, YAML will fail to parse if you accidently use a special character incorrectly.
+Even if you never need to use those features, YAML will fail to parse if you accidentally use a special character incorrectly.
 This is pretty easily avoided and covered more below.

 If you are familiar with the popular data language, JSON, then YAML